caeos/coner-timer/README.md

 ## CLI

-A simple reference app for capturing times with the Coner Timer library.
+A functional reference app demonstrating time capture with the Coner Timer library.

 ### Build and run